solo-io/gloo/docs/content/installation/ingress/_index.md

 ## Uninstall {#uninstall}

-To uninstall Gloo Edge and all related components, simply run the following.
+To uninstall Gloo Gateway and all related components, simply run the following.

 ```shell
 glooctl uninstall
 ```

-If you installed Gloo Edge to a different namespace, you will have to specify that namespace using the `-n` option:
+If you installed Gloo Gateway to a different namespace, you will have to specify that namespace using the `-n` option:

 ```shell
 glooctl uninstall -n my-namespace